Nonprofit Marketing Trends for 2023

 So this is it.
 Invest in systems that allow you to build customized messaging for your audience, regardless of channels, like HubSpot (which offers a 40% discount to nonprofits!).
 Utilize programmatic advertising and highly segmented lists to deliver creative campaigns that are targeted specifically to on-the-fence members of your target audience.

-Similar to personalization, video has been a nonprofit marketing trend for a while, but we’re finally past the tipping point.
+Using videos to tell your story has been a growing trend in nonprofit marketing for a while, but we’re finally past the tipping point.
 If you don’t leverage video messages as part of your marketing mix, you’re missing the mark on fulfilling (and exceeding) audience expectations.

 Don’t forget about the power of live streaming, either.
 More than 150 million people watch live stream videos every month.
 For inspiration, check out the Children’s Miracle Network Hospitals’ Extra Life campaign, which has generated millions of donations through the power of live streams.